 - Attic vapor barriers: Vapor barriers help control moisture buildup that can reduce your insulation’s R-value and cause mold or rot.

-DIY Attic Insulation vs. Hiring an Insulation Professional
+DIY Attic Insulation Installation vs. Hiring a Professional

-Many homeowners attempt DIY attic insulation as a cost-saving measure.
+Many homeowners attempt DIY attic insulation installation to save money.
 While we understand the impulse, there are risks associated with installing attic insulation yourself, including:

 - Failure to seal attic air leaks